 The biblical foundations topics include: biblical worship and its theological foundations, the practice of worship as reported in the Old and New Testaments, the relationship between spirituality and corporate worship, the concepts of sacred time and sacred space, the Psalms in Hebrew and Christian worship, worship as spiritual warfare, and the Hebrew roots of Christian worship.
 The historical side of the course surveys Christian worship through the centuries in both the Eastern and Western Churches and historical shifts in how Christian people have understood God, the church, salvation and the church-culture intersection with respect to worship.

-DWS 702: Sunday Worship: Music and the Arts
+DWS 702: The Renewal of Sunday Worship: Music and the Arts

 Constance M. Cherry, D.Min., and Jeff Barker, M.F.A., 6 credit hours.

 Corporate worship of the triune God is the central, ongoing occupation of the Christian community.
 Yet worship is always offered in changing times, places and cultural contexts.
 Therefore worship renewal that is grounded in sound theological reflection is often necessary.
 This is especially true today as churches seek to take into consideration the shift into a postmodern world.

 This course explores how the content, form, and styles of worship are enlivened through intentional worship design and the expression of the arts.
 Special attention is given to the ministries of music, the performing arts and the fine arts.

 DWS 703: The Christian Year: Forming Congregational Spirituality

 Daniel L. Sharp, D.M.A., and Jack Van Marion, D. Min., 6 credit hours.